 10. Get an Influencer to Beg for Your Product

-Disney+ made its launch special with a series of more than 600 tweets, each representing a show available on the new streaming network.
-While individual tweets interested many viewers, the sheer volume also showcased just how much content the network had to offer.
-Plus the variety of shows allowed them to reach many different target markets.
+Disney+ made its launch special with a series of over 600 tweets, each representing a show available on the new streaming network.
+While individual tweets interested many viewers, the sheer volume also showcased just how much content the network offered.
+Plus, the variety of shows allowed them to reach many different target markets.

 12. Create a Cohesive Brand Image